overview

 Align all 11 departments with interviews and prioritization workshops

-To align priorities, we interviewed 27 managers and 2 insurance agents, and held two prioritization workshops using techniques like the $100 Test.
-This streamlined cross-departmental communication and reduced the design scope from over 100 to 50 core features.
+To align priorities, we interviewed 27 managers and 2 insurance agents, and held two workshops to streamline cross-departmental communication and reduce the design scope from over 100 to 50 core features.

 I planned and facilitated the prioritization workshop